TheVipek/chat-app-cpp/README.md

 ## Features

 * Realtime communication
-* Simple CLI for client
+* Simple TUI for client
 * Extensible Command System: Supports a variety of commands implemented using the **Command Pattern** for easy extendability and robust testability.
 Available commands include:
   * ``/help``: Displays available commands.
   *  ``/createRoom [name] [maxConnections] [isPublic] [password (optional)]``: Creates a new chat room.